Executive Chef & Reef House Cuisine

 Introducing Ben Canham

-Our executive chef Ben Canham, joined us this year at The Reef House.
-Ben is excited about his challenge to tantalise the taste buds of diners visiting Palm Cove.
+Our executive chef Ben Canham, is excited about his challenge to tantalise the taste buds of diners visiting Palm Cove.
 The Reef House Restaurant has a long-standing reputation with locals and tourists alike.
 He is passionate about food and enjoys sharing his love of all things culinary with his customers.

 Ben is inspired by the scenery at the Reef House, with the beach within close vicinity, as well as tropical Far North Queensland produce and the opportunity to support local farmers and fishermen.